Research / Culturally centred health interventions for Māori and Pacific peoples

 Take | Issue

 Many innovative health programmes and products are created to support community wellbeing and enhance health equity in Māori and Pacific communities.
-However, there is no infrastructure in place to help take them from the research arena into community practice so the value of successful programmes and products is not always sustained beyond the research phase.
+However, there is no infrastructure in place to help translate them from the research arena into community practice, so the value of successful programmes and products is not always sustained beyond the research phase.

 Whāinga | Aim

-This project will develop a network amongst Māori and Pacific community-based health providers, researchers, and partners within the health system to help implement innovative health programmes and products.
-It aims to:
+This project aimed to develop a network among Māori and Pacific community-based health providers, researchers, and others within the health system to help implement innovative health programmes and products by:

-• provide an infrastructure for sharing information about novel programmes
+• providing an infrastructure for sharing information about novel programmes

 Huarahi i whāia | Approach